routeback/bashscripts/README.md

 For instance, sslchecks.sh provides a quick TUI for capturing evidence of multiple SSL vulnerabilities and outputting the results to a file.

+The ikeee.sh script can be used to capture IKE aggressive mode Pre-Shared Keys (PSK) for offline cracking.

 ### Installation
 Simply clone the repository, open the directory and run the scripts from a bash shell.